acheronfail/rttw/README.md

 # Return true to win

 This is a clone of the great online game [return true to win](https://alf.nu/ReturnTrue).
-I made this because the website has been down for a while and I loved playing that game.
+I made this because the website had been down for a while and I wanted to play that game.

-You can visit the website here: https://acheronfail.github.io/rttw/

-_NOTE: Since this project is very new it may be down from time to time until I get it stable._

 ## Using this project